C.D. Municipal Limeño: Reserve team

 The reserve team serves mainly as the final stepping stone for promising young players under the age of 21 before being promoted to the main team.
 The second team is coached by Eduardo Castillo. the team played in the Primera División Reserves, their greatest successes were winning the Reserve championships in Clausura 2001, Apertura 2008.

-It plays its home matches at TBD, adjacent to the first team's ground, and it is coached by José Romero.
+It plays its home matches at TBD, adjacent to the first team's ground, and it is coached by Saul Prudenció.